List of Emmerdale characters introduced in 2016: Pierce Harris

 Pierce wrote numerous bad reviews for Paddy and Rhona's vet's surgery on a local business review site.
 Rhona realised he was behind them and confronted Pierce.
-Pierce tried to make Rhona see was kidding herself that she could patch up her marriage to Paddy.
-A few days later, Pierce handed out flyers on Hotten Road hoping to find a witness to Tess' death.
+Pierce tried to make Rhona see that she was kidding herself that she could patch up her marriage to Paddy.
+A few days later, Pierce handed out flyers on Hotten Road, hoping to find a witness to Tess' death.
 Pierce handed Rhona and her friend Vanessa Woodfield (Michelle Hardwick) one, so Rhona invited him back to Smithy Cottage for a cup of tea.
 Pierce explained he had moved into a hotel since Tess died, so Rhona allowed him to temporarily stay with her and son Leo for a few days as she and Paddy had split up.
-Pierce continued looking for answers on how Tess died, and questioned Rakesh Kotecha (Pasha Bocarie) about if he knew Tess, as Rakesh's was the owner of the flat development Tess had a brochure of.
-Rakesh denied knowing Tess but Rhona later admitted that Rakesh's son Kirin was the police's main suspect in Tess' death before he scarpered.
+Pierce continued looking for answers on how Tess died, and questioned Rakesh Kotecha (Pasha Bocarie) about whether he knew Tess, as Rakesh's was the owner of the flat development Tess had a brochure of.
+Rakesh denied knowing Tess, but Rhona later admitted that Rakesh's son Kirin was the police's main suspect in Tess's death before he scarpered.
 Pierce confronted Rakesh and called the police to say Rakesh was covering for his son.
-PC Williams visited Pierce and told him as there was no evidence of Rakesh being in contact with Kirin, the police couldn't do anything, although she told him the investigation was still ongoing.
-Pierce's manipulative relationship with Rhona ended in marriage but his insecurity and jealousy caused him to rape her on their wedding night.
+PC Williams visited Pierce and told him that, as there was no evidence of Rakesh being in contact with Kirin, the police couldn't do anything, although she told him the investigation was still ongoing.
+Pierce's manipulative relationship with Rhona ended in marriage, but his insecurity and jealousy caused him to rape her on their wedding night.

-Pierce is found guilty of rape in July 2017 and sentenced to five years in prison.
-He is released on parole two and a half years later.
+Pierce was found guilty of rape in July 2017 and sentenced to five years in prison.
+He was released on parole two and a half years later.
 Wrather reprised his role in 2020 in a previously unannounced twist.
-He returns as part of a "whodunnit" story focusing on the murder of Graham Foster (Andrew Scarborough), where he is exposed as Graham's murderer.
+He returns as part of a "whodunnit" story focusing on the apparent murder of Graham Foster (Andrew Scarborough), where he is exposed as Graham's supposed murderer.
 Wrather's return was kept secret from the cast and crew with the character's name hidden in the scripts.
 He explained that he was told more about the story in small snippets and did not confirm how long Pierce would return for.

-Pierce was responsible for kidnapping Vanessa Woodfield (Michelle Hardwick) And Johnny Woodfield (Luca Hepworth) Due to the fact Vanessa threatened to expose him.
+Pierce was responsible for kidnapping Vanessa Woodfield (Michelle Hardwick) and Johnny Woodfield (Luca Hepworth) due to the fact that Vanessa threatened to expose him.
 A terrified Rhona sees Pierce out of prison.
-She gets Pierce to confess to murdering Graham on video footage.
-Enraging him, Pierce gets stabbed in his arm with horse tranquilliser and is then arrested for Graham’s murder and kidnap.
-Offscreen, Pierce pleads guilty to murder.
-He is then sentenced to life in prison for Graham's murder, Vanessa and Johnny's kidnapping and false imprisonment.
+She gets Pierce to confess to seemingly murdering Graham on video footage.
+Enraging him, Pierce gets stabbed in his arm with a horse tranquilliser and is then arrested for Graham’s alleged murder, kidnapping, and false imprisonment.
+Offscreen, Pierce pleads guilty and is then sentenced to life in prison.
 Pierce's son, Marcus Dean (Darcy Grey), is informed that Pierce has died whilst in prison from cancer.